Brefeldin A v Monensin: How to Hunt for Proteins

 As any good biologist knows, one of the easiest ways to determine if a cell is functionally active is the production and secretion of proteins in response to a stimulus.
 In many circumstances, the quantity of the secreted protein, and thus the level of cellular activation can be assessed by ELISA.
 However, if you are limited by the amount of your protein of interest, or you are interested in the specific phenotype of the cell producing your protein, or both, an ELISA isn’t going to cut it.
 You’re going to need to trap some proteins.

 What?
 No!
 With brefeldin A (BFA) and monensin.
 These two reagents are essential when it comes to studying protein transport and are used in a wide variety of biological fields.

 How Do Brefeldin A and Monensin Work?

 So glad you asked!
-Both proteins prevent protein secretion from the Golgi complex, but in very different ways.
+Both prevent protein secretion from the Golgi complex, but in very different ways.